VivianaG/WordPuzzleGame/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-The application is developed using Yeoman 1.8.5, Grunt (grunt-cli v1.5.80.1.13, grunt 0.4.5), Angular 1.5.8, Bootstrap 3,for the client side.
+The client side of the application is developed using Yeoman 1.8.5, Grunt (grunt-cli v1.5.80.1.13, grunt 0.4.5), Angular 1.5.8, Bootstrap 3.
 For the backend side, I used Firebase REST API (https://www.firebase.com/docs/rest/api).

 ## Build & development
 To be able to play the game in the browser, please follow the next steps: